Who We Are-The Wine Family

 This means that we carry a burden to pray and agree with God’s heart in weekly corporate prayer gatherings.
 Worship has been a critical part of our calling and it is no different in this season.
 We pray for our nation, the nation of Israel and God’s heart for His people to be accomplished, for life in our region, for the Church of this region and the nation, for the nations of the earth to see the great worth of Jesus.

 The burden to minister to the Lord as the Levites did in the Scripture, through continual praise and worship only increases over the years.
 Jesus is truly worthy of a pure offering of worship and prayer that would rise from His people like incense (Malachi 1:11).
 For both of us, getting to participate in worship through TRIHOP is a crucial part of seeing that Jesus gets the worship He is worthy of.
 We also know that for us, ministry proceeds from that place of prayer and worship.

-God’s heart for Israel has been another critical focus for us as we both carried a passion for loving and serving God’s people before we were married and then continued to strengthen that passion over the years.
+God’s heart for Israel has been another critical focus for us as we both carry a desire to love and serve God’s people before we were married, and we have continued to focus our prayers in that direction.

 In ministry, we realize our own need to “get oil” for our lamps, which means growing continuously in the knowledge of God.
 Like the virgins in the parable Jesus tells in Matthew 25, we need a reserve of “oil” that would carry us through the “midnight hours,” which are the difficult and dark times that come for all of us in this life.
 We want to be continuously refueling our own supply of devotion to Jesus as well as encouraging others to get the fuel they need to shine brightly with Jesus’s light no matter how difficult things are around us.